ProvenanceRecorder.changeExecuted slow after workflow run

 So it looks to me like the provenance DB bloats pretty quickly, slowing everything down.
 This is a little frustrating as an end user, but it seems like the code operates correctly.
 I'm willing to let this get triaged, as I personally don't have any qualms with blowing away KeplerData and .kepler frequently, but I believe this isn't how the design was envisioned.

 I'm not entirely certain what provenance gets used for, but maybe certain entries can be culled?
 Alternatively, maybe we can allow the end user to flush selected content, a la wrm's ability to delete rows?

 Since it no longer seems to be a Windows problem, I'm changing the platform for the bug.

-#13 Updated by Oliver Soong about 9 years ago
+#13 Updated by Oliver Soong over 9 years ago

 I think it's too big to attach, so I've put it here:

 Both KeplerData & .kepler are in there, but I've had problems running with a straight drop-and-replace (I think something in the ontologies configuration gets cranky).
 You might be able to swap enough parts, though.

 Basically, I just used Kepler a lot.
 I can't recall exactly what I did or when this iteration of KeplerData was first created, but the general approach tends to be (Run->Modify->Save) xN.
 There are 23 executions in my wrm.
 There were probably a couple of clean-cache steps in there, and I might not have wiped KeplerData between updates.